dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 Consider gender representation, cultural diversity, and accessibility features for disabled players.
 -->
 - The game will not have a fixed protagonist and there are no cultural or gender restrictions in theming.
-- The game will be set in a fictional post-apocalyptic, utilizing universal symbols and high contrast visuals for easy comprehension and identifiability across different languages.
+- The game will utilize universal symbols and high contrast visuals for easy comprehension and identifiability across different languages.

 ---